johnrscott/kernel-devel/README.md

 Once you have sourced `setup-env.sh`, you can run the commands in `bin/` from anywhere.

 Use `kernel_version` to see the version of the kernel which will be used in other scripts, and `set_kernel_version` to set it.
 Then run `get_kernel` to download and unpack that version into `src/`.
 Run `menuconfig` to open the configuration for the current kernel.
-Use `build` to build the current kernel.
+Use `build_kernel` to build the current kernel.
 You still need to download and build `buildroot` manually (see below).
 However, when all that is done, `run_kernel` will run the currently selected `kernel_version` in QEMU.
 Make sure qemu is installed first using:

 ```bash
 sudo apt install